Skip to main content

 "Xers were often raised mostly alone when they came of age," Marston said.
 "This was an economic necessity at a time when both parents worked, and the Xers had to figure a lot of things out on their own."

-With this cohort now making up the majority of company leadership, the "figure it out" attitude can spill over into the workplace.
-A Gen X leader may perceive this as being helpful, letting their team members work through a problem on their own without guidance and only stepping in after the fact, but their younger staff, raised in the age of helicopter parenting, may perceive it differently.
+With this cohort now making up the majority of company leadership, that "figure it out" attitude can spill over into the workplace.
+A Gen X leader may perceive this as being helpful, letting their team members work through a problem on their own without guidance and only stepping in after the fact.
+However, their younger staff, raised in the age of helicopter parenting, may perceive it differently.

 "When you say figure it out, [millennials and Gen Zers] hear, he doesn't like me," Marston said.
 "And then they think, if he doesn't like me, I'm not so sure I'm happy here.
 If he doesn't like me, I'm not so sure I can succeed here."